 7. Finding Solutions To Help Them

-Dealing with tough customers can be a real test, but it’s not impossible to find workable solutions.
+Learning how to deal with difficult customers can be a real test, but it’s not impossible to find workable solutions.
 Start by really listening to what they’re saying.
-Sometimes, folks just need to know they’re heard.
+Sometimes, folks need to know they’re heard.

 Once you understand their problem, acknowledge it.
 Repeat it, then say what you’re doing to fix it.